possibilities/cliable/README.md

 `options` _type: object, optional_

-  An object describing the command command's options.
+  An object describing any option that the user can enter via CLI arguments (e.g. `--foo bar`) and/or config file and/or environment variables.

 `handler` _type: array[function], required_